pyscf/pyscf.github.io/source/user/cc.rst

 PySCF has extensive support for CC calculations with single and double excitations (CCSD).
 It can also include a perturbative treatment of triple excitations (CCSD(T)), which is a very accurate method for single-reference quantum chemistry.
-CC calculations can be performed after standard or density-fitted SCF calculations.
+CC calculations can be performed with or without density fitting, depending on the initial SCF calculation.
 Correlated excited states are
 accessible through the equation-of-motion (EOM) CCSD framework, described below.